joelgriffith/navalia/docs/_docs/Chrome/coverage.md

 - `unused` The total unused bytes.
 - `percentUnused` A floating-point number representing the percentage unused.

 > It's likely that the Chrome browsers's Coverage tab will report different percent numbers than Navalia.
 This is largely due to _when_ you collect coverage information as more interactions on a page will return lower percentage of unused code.
-If see wildly different percentages please file an issue.
+If you see wildly different percentages please file an issue.

 *JavaScript*
 ```js